thenniges/quadsolver/README.md

 git submodule update

-# Test script
+# Test scripts

 There is a test script in the quadsolver directory that will run every time that you save any of the source code.
-It will run all the tests for all subdirectories.
+It will run all the unit tests for all subdirectories.

 In order to use it you need to install a python tool called when-changed.
 The command is: